-The Chamber is an organisation that provides many programs that serve both small and large business.
-From, networking events, such as our grand Business Excellence Awards, to advertising and sponsorship opportunities, membership benefit packages to professional development - the Chamber is the leading business organisation in the Quesnel & District area.
-The Chamber also can assist your business through policy and advocacy at all government levels.
-We are committed to helping bring forward policies to the BC and Canadian Chamber AGM's each year.
+The Chamber is the leading business organization in the Quesnel & District area.
+We offer networking events, advertising and sponsorship opportunities, membership benefit packages, and professional development.
+The Chamber can also assist your business through policy and advocacy at all government levels.
+We are committed to bringing policies forward to the BC and Canadian Chamber each year.

 In 2016, Ian returned home to Quesnel where he began working as a Roads Area Manager for the Ministry of Transportation.
 He accepted a brief stint managing the snow and ice removal program on the Port Mann Bridge in the lower mainland, but again returned home to Quesnel to resume his work with the local Ministry of Transportation.
 In 2023, Ian left his government position to become a fulltime potter; running his home-based business, Gold Pan Pottery, with his partner David.
 In 2024, Gold Pan Pottery was selected by the Quesnel Chamber of Commerce as the home-based business of the year.